 - Contact UW Educational Outreach for non-degree enrollment.

 - After completing the Educational Outreach "NM Student Registration Approval Form," turn it in to the Computer Science and Engineering undergraduate advisors.
-You can do this via fax (206-543-2969), email (firstname.lastname@example.org), or drop it off in the Paul G. Allen Center for Computer Science and Engineering, CSE 101.
-We will get it signed by both the department and the instructor.
+You can do this via fax (206-543-2969), email (firstname.lastname@example.org), or drop it off at the CSE Advising Office in the Bill & Melinda Gates Center for Computer Science and Engineering, CSE2 170.
+We will get the form signed by both the department and the instructor.
 Please make sure to include your return fax number, email address, or indicate that you will pick it up in person from our office.

 - Complete the Educational Outreach enrollment process according to the Educational Outreach instructions.